PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/DateSpam-LotoFarmer.md

 ## Program Description

 LotoFarmer will farm the loto.
-It requires activating the VS glitch.
+It requires activating the Y-Comm glitch.

 This program runs at 18.7 seconds per attempt.